Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Cross-sell and unified demand

 One contact database across all brands.
 One marketing engine.
 One customer view.
-Cross-sell campaigns stop being a slide and start being a pipeline, because the data is finally in one place to target against.
+The cross-sell in the synergy case stops being a slide and starts being pipeline, because the data is finally in one place to target.

 Bottom-line lever

-Five CRMs become one.
-Twenty to forty satellite tools become five to eight.
-Local revenue operations spend becomes a group function.
-The integration debt that each portfolio company carries separately is retired once, centrally.
+5 CRMs become 1.
+20 to 40 satellite tools become 5 to 8.
+Local revenue-operations spend becomes one group function.
+The integration debt each company carries separately is retired once, centrally.

 Exit lever